Time for your health when you need it most

 - You may be able to take up to 2 additional weeks (up to 14 total weeks) if you are pregnant, have given birth, or have health needs because of childbirth.

-Paid Leave Oregon pays you every week while you are on paid leave.
+- Paid Leave Oregon pays you every week while you are on paid leave.
 The amount depends on how much you earned the year before.
 Some employees will get 100% of their wages.
-Pay is retroactive from when your leave began.

 What happens when I go back to work?